Why Aren’t More Women Supporting Women at Work?

 - I met women who outright blocked other women not because of capability but out of revenge.

 - There seemed to be a whole “queen bee” thing going on, which I never saw on Wall Street.

 - Women would ask for male coaches and mentors.
 Or worse, HR Departments were assigning women male coaches so they could be more like men.

-As women, we are the care givers of our homes - for our families, our children, and our aging parents.
-Even when our spouses are awesomely supportive, there is much that falls to the women.
+As women, we are the caregivers of our homes – for our families, our children, and our aging parents.
+Even when our spouses are awesomely supportive, there is much that falls to the woman.

-I was consulting in two companies, and working with two different women in 2011, when my mom was diagnosed with stage 4 lung cancer.
+I consulted in two companies and worked with two different women in 2011 when my mom was diagnosed with stage 4 lung cancer.

 One of these women was supportive, flexible, and reasonable.
-We created a game plan knowing that the months ahead for me were going to be filled with emergencies and responsibilities that could not be ignored or predicted.
+We created a game plan knowing that the months ahead for me would be filled with emergencies and responsibilities that could not be ignored or predicted.
 We talked about how to stay in communication.
-We talked about a back-up plan and she engaged project teammates to be able to step in when and where it was needed when a crisis occurred.
+We talked about a backup plan, and she engaged project teammates to step in when and where it was needed when a crisis occurred.

-We know how it rips out our heart to leave our new babies to go back to work at the end of maternity leave.
-We know how difficult it is to balance all the activities that come with raising children and trying to stay in the talent cue at work.
-We know the personal sacrifices that we make so that others have what they need - at home and work.
+We know how it rips out our hearts to leave our new babies to go back to work at the end of maternity leave.
+We know how difficult it is to balance all the activities that raise children and stay in the talent cue at work.
+We know the personal sacrifices that we make to have what they need – at home and work.

-What I have learned through this and many more experiences in the past 10 years, is that as women, we need to change the conversations we have with each other.
+Through this and many more experiences in the past 10 years, I have learned that we need to change the conversations we have with each other as women.
 We are the ones who need to support one another.
 We are the ones who need to be leading initiatives in the workplace to create programs for new mothers returning from maternity leave and programs to support women staying on a career track when high travel is no longer possible.
-Sometimes we just need to be grounded for a while, but if we allow this to happen, we need programs that allow us to preserve our place in the talent cue.

-We are the ones that have to change the conversation about the way we women support women at work.
+We are the only ones who can change the conversation about how we women support women at work.